amenasse/antkube/README.md

 # Architecture

-Currently being developed on Minikube, plan is to move to small self hosted Rasberry Pi cluster.
+Plan is to run on a small self hosted Rasberry Pi cluster.

 Routing to services from outside the cluster is performed using [Traefik][Traefik] deployed as an ingress controller.
 This is automatically deployed by k3 as an Auto-Deploying Manifest.